Shelton, Connecticut: Downtown revitalization

 Efforts are underway to restore nineteenth-century industrial buildings in the downtown area; those that were beyond repair were demolished in the late 1990s and early 2000s and replaced with the Veteran's Memorial and a farmer's market.
 The 10 acre Riverwalk Park next to the Veterans Memorial was created on the site of the former Sponge Rubber Plant.
 Other buildings along Howe Avenue, one of the city's main thoroughfares, have been restored, while developers have renovated two 19th-century factory buildings on Bridge Street, converting them into luxury condominiums.
 Several downtown streets have been reconstructed as part of a streetscape improvement project: sidewalks were reconstructed with brick and cobblestone, trees were planted, and some power lines were rerouted underground to improve the appearance of Shelton's central business district.
 In March 2008, Connecticut Governor M. Jodi Rell announced that after negotiations with State Senator Dan Debicella and State Representative Jason Perillo, state bond funds in the amount of $2 million would be directed toward additional infrastructure improvements.

 Other events

 In November 2007, a tree growing on Soundview Avenue in Shelton was selected and felled to be the Rockefeller Center Christmas tree.

-On May 30, 2008, producers and staff for the upcoming movie All Good Things shot one scene on Canal St. in downtown Shelton.
+On May 30, 2008, producers and staff for the upcoming movie All Good Things shot one scene on Canal Street in downtown Shelton.
 The scene was underneath the train trestle and involved one of the characters dragging a body and dumping it into the Housatonic River.

 On July 31, 2009, a line of heavy thunderstorms with weak rotation spawned an EF1 tornado, which touched down with wind speeds between 95 and 105 miles per hour.
 According to WTNH, the most concentrated damage was along the Oronoque Trail, where many trees were blown down.
 There were no injuries or fatalities.

 In November 2013, a tree located on Kazo Drive was picked to be the second Rockefeller Center Christmas tree from Shelton.